bkstar123/laravel-social-auth/README.md

 }
 ```

-#### You can customize the action that is to be taken if your application fails to get data from the social provider
+#### 3.2.7 You can customize the action that is to be taken if your application fails to get data from the social provider

-For example: You may want to redirect the user to customer login route in this case
+For example: You may want to redirect the user to the customer login page in this case
 ```php
 protected function actionIfFailingToGetSocialData()
 {